Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 ## Embedding your image as a pattern

 Use the python script provided on my source repo (see below) and turn your image into a `.cwp` file (should be straightforward).
-Download the `.nwa` marked as accepting `external_data`, and add the `.cwp` file as the input file to the `.nwa` when following the above installation guide.
+By using the [connector](https://yaya-cout.github.io/Numworks-connector/#/) website, you can upload that file to your calculator.
+Make sure to change the digit of the file name (default: "pattern0.cwp"), to allow up to 10 unique pattern files at a time.

 ## Source code